 Those calls, predominantly, originate from mobile click-to-call ads.
 These are ads that appear in the paid results area after a mobile search.

-So how do you run a really awesome mobile click-to-call campaign?
+So how do you run an awesome mobile click-to-call campaign?

 Marketers shouldn’t underestimate the power of planning well.
 Keywords that apply for mobile ad buys won’t necessarily apply to ‘standard’ ad buys.
 For example, mobile keywords are going to be more localized, more specific, and more targeted.
 There will also be more misspellings.